• Skip to Main Navigation

 Dates and Rates:

 Traveling solo?
-Any available cabin may be reserved by single travelers at 160% of the per person double price (per person rate x 1.6), or please contact us to inquire about any possible roommate options
+Select categories may be reserved by single travelers at 160% of the per person double price (per person rate x 1.6), or please contact us to inquire about any possible roommate options

 Request your reservation online today while space and early booking savings are available.
 Please contact the Georgetown Travel Society at GeorgetownTravelSociety@Georgetown.edu or 866-525-8664 for more details.